31.05.2007, Sierra Leone, Project Report of the Forum of Conscience about working with senior

 - Too many pupils in each team, too little time for the game

-- More explanation of the football for Peace is needed so the pupils can understand the deeper meaning of it.
+- More explanation of the football for Peace is needed so the pupils can understand the deeper

 - War scenarios